fiseni/Pozitron.Validations/README.md

 ## Usage

 Validation rules are implemented as extension methods to `ValidateFor` (`IValidate<T>`) clause.
-Therefore, distinct validation methods are available based on the underlying type.
+Therefore, distinct validation methods are available based on the type of the object being extended.

 All validation methods accept optional `parameterName` argument.
 If the argument is ommited, the name of the underlying type is used to construct the exception messages.

-Inline usages are possible too, since all extensions return the original object.
+Inline usages are possible too, since all extensions return the input object.

 - Argument validation example